 Grow Your Own Food is an information series on Gardening in Canada that covers every aspect of growing your own food at home.
 I help you every step of the way so that you can have the garden you dream of.

 Growing Asparagus is one of the biggest edible investments you can make in your garden.
 It is a hardy perennial that takes very little work once the bed is established.
-Plants can be started by seed or you can buy one year old crowns from the greenhouse or garden centre.
+Plants can be started by seed, or you can buy one year old crowns from the greenhouse or garden center.
 Buying one year old plants means you can start harvesting a year sooner.
-It does take 3-4 years from seed to your first harvest, the payoff for your patience is fresh home grown asparagus for up to 20 years!
+It does take 3-4 years from seed to your first harvest, the payoff for your patience is fresh home-grown asparagus for up to 20 years!
 Now that is an investment worth making.

 Where Should You Plant Asparagus?

 Asparagus is planted in early spring as soon as the bed can be worked.
 You want to find a good-sized permanent spot that will be only used for the asparagus.
 It loves full sun so keep that in mind when choosing a spot.
 Because of the permanent nature of asparagus take the opportunity to create a lush nutrient rich spot, dig the bed well loosening the soil and adding amendments such as compost, manure and peat moss.
 Take a bit of extra time to weed the spot well.

 Asparagus also appreciates good draining soil so consider adding a bit of grit if your soil is heavy or dense.
 It is a good idea to put a layer of compost on the bottom of the trench to help feed the plants for many years to come.

 How Do you Grow Asparagus from Seed?

 Plants can be started from seed about 4 weeks before the last expected frost in your area.
 Just a note that growing from seed will add an extra year to the wait time before you can begin to harvest the shoots.